oduwa/RWAndroidTryout/Part1_edited.markdown

 ## Starting the engine

-As mentioned earlier, Engine implements **CanvasWatchFaceService.Engine**, which is what draws the watch face on the canvas, and also contains a series of useful callbacks.
+As mentioned earlier, **Engine** subclasses **CanvasWatchFaceService.Engine**, which is what draws the watch face on the canvas, and also contains a series of useful callbacks.

 To begin you need to define your watch face style, and you do this in the **onCreate()** method of **CanvasWatchFaceService.Engine**.
 In defining the watch face style, you can customise how interface elements such as the battery indicator are drawn over the watch face, or how the cards behave in both normal and ambient modes.
 In order to define the watch face style we call **setWatchFaceStyle()**.